lgnakano/KeyboardioSketches/README.md

 All passwords and Magic Combos used to trigger them are on a passwords.h file.
 Currently checked in file contains dummy info.

+Notice: the configuration I use requires a modified version of the OneShot plugin, and FunctionalColors plugin.